IT2810/it2810-webutvikling-h18-prosjekt-3-50/README.md

 ### React Native Calendars
 As a calendar, we used the React Native Calendars.
 By giving it a map with dates and configuration maps, we could show what dates had a planned session.
 The user could also click on a date to see it's session, and a long press on a date would navigate the user to the CreateSession screen with the date pressed set as the planned date.

-## Special components used (MARIUS?)
+## Special components used

 ### KeyboardAvoidingView
+It is a component to solve the common problem of views that need to move out of the way of the virtual keyboard.
+It can automatically adjust either its position or bottom padding based on the position of the keyboard.

 ### TouchableOpacity
+A wrapper for making views respond properly to touches.
+On press down, the opacity of the wrapped view is decreased, dimming it.

+Opacity is controlled by wrapping the children in an Animated.View, which is added to the view hierarchy.
+Be aware that this can affect layout.

 ### SafeAreaView

-###ActionSheet
+The purpose of SafeAreaView is to render content within the safe area boundaries of a device.
+It is currently only applicable to iOS devices with iOS version 11 or later.

+### ActionSheet
-Native-base’s ActionSheet gives you a modal view of customizable options.
+Native-base’s ActionSheet gives you a modal view of different options.
 In this project it is used when selecting the target number of steps.

+Many of these explanations were found on http://facebook.github.io/react-native/

 ## Structure of the app